Pipeline Safety Regimes in Canada

 Companies may be subjected to administrative penalties or other enforcement actions if they do not comply with regulatory requirements

-The Pipeline Safety Act enshrines in law the “polluter pays” principle, under which companies have unlimited liability when at fault or negligent; introduces absolute liability for all NEB-regulated companies, meaning that companies will be liable for all costs and damages up to set limits ($1 billion for companies operating major oil pipelines) without proof of fault or negligence; provides governments the ability to pursue pipeline operators for the costs of environmental damages; authorizes the NEB to order reimbursement of costs and expenses incurred by others in taking actions related to an incident; and, allows for the NEB to take control of incident response in exceptional circumstances, if a company operating a pipeline is unwilling or unable to shoulder its responsibilities.
+The Pipeline Safety Act enshrines in law the “polluter pays” principle, under which companies have unlimited liability when at fault or negligent; introduces absolute liability for all CER-regulated companies, meaning that companies will be liable for all costs and damages up to set limits ($1 billion for companies operating major oil pipelines) without proof of fault or negligence; provides governments the ability to pursue pipeline operators for the costs of environmental damages; authorizes the CER to order reimbursement of costs and expenses incurred by others in taking actions related to an incident; and, allows for the CER to take control of incident response in exceptional circumstances, if a company operating a pipeline is unwilling or unable to shoulder its responsibilities.
 In such a circumstance, costs are to be recovered fully from industry.

 Users are reminded that this publication has no legislative sanction.
 It has been consolidated for convenience of reference only.
 Original Regulations should be consulted for all purposes of interpreting the law.